rayangendre/marigold-alpha-site/privacy.md

 - The right to restrict processing - You have the right to request that Marigold restrict the processing of your personal data, under certain conditions.
 - The right to object to processing - You have the right to object to Marigold's processing of your personal data, under certain conditions.
 - The right to data portability - You have the right to request that Marigold transfer the data that we have collected to another organization, or directly to you, under certain conditions.
 - If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email:
+If you would like to exercise any of these rights, please contact your administrator.
-Call us at: 800-888-6798
-Or write to us: support@marigold.com

 ### What are cookies?
 Cookies are text files placed on your computer to collect standard Internet log information and visitor behavior information.
 When you visit our websites, we may collect information from you automatically through cookies or similar technology.